celestiaorg/celestia-zkevm/crates/sp1/evm-exec/README.md

 The proof system cannot prevent this behavior, but it can be designed to **tolerate** it.
 Celestia not only provides data availability for applications, it also enforces an **ordering mechanism** (see the [Data Square Layout specification](https://celestiaorg.github.io/celestia-app/data_square_layout.html#ordering)).

-In the event of equivocation, the proof system accepts the payload according to the **first-come, first-served (FCFS)** ordering principle defined by Celestia's priority based ordering mechanism.
+In the event of equivocation, the proof system accepts the payload according to the first-come, first-served (FCFS) rule enforced by Celestia’s priority-based ordering.
+This ensures that proof generation remains deterministic and avoids divergent execution paths that could otherwise arise without a clear fork-choice policy.

 ## Usage